Consequences:

 - He also ended his practice of incorporating religious references or prayer into his postgame motivational talks to his team on the field.

 - On October 14, through counsel, Mr. Kennedy sent a letter to school officials informing them that, because of his “sincerely-held religious beliefs,” he felt “compelled” to offer a “post-game personal prayer” of thanks at midfield.
-[Why must it be on the field as opposed to another location, perhaps the coaches area on the sideline.]
+(4) [Why must it be at midfield as opposed to another location, perhaps the coaches area on the sideline.
+Time, Place, and Manner]

 - Part I B (page 5)